mvolkmann/blog/src/rust.md

 | types           | PascalCase                         |
 | variables       | snake_case                         |

+The compiler outputs warnings when these naming conventions are not followed.

 ## Syntax Highlights

 - The preferred indentation is four spaces.